|Go to verse:|

 “descended onto him in a bodily form.”
 This event was visible to those who were there, for example, John the baptist saw it (John 1:32)(top)

-“about thirty.”
+“about 30.”
 According to the Law of Moses, no one could enter Priestly Service as a Levite until 30 years old, and then they served from 30 to 50 years old (Num.
 4:3, 23, 30, etc.).
-King David changed the age a Levite or priest could serve from thirty years to twenty years old (1 Chron.
+King David changed the age a Levite or priest could serve from 30 years to 20 years old (1 Chron.
 23:24-27).
 However, it is important to note that the Word of God does not say that David spoke by revelation when he made the change.
 In fact, it is noteworthy that the Bible says that the Levites were counted from 20 years old and older “by the last words of David,” as if this were a decree David made, and thus “his words,” not “God’s word.”
 Jesus started his ministry when he was “about 30” (Luke 3:23), but would have turned 30 before he carried out his duties as both priest and sacrifice, dying for our sins and interceding for us before God.
 Jesus began his ministry when he received holy spirit when he was baptized by John (Matt.
 3:13-17; John 1:32-34).
-In the spring of his 29th year he went to Passover at Jerusalem (John 2:23).
-That fall, we believe Tishri 1, he would have turned 30 years old [For a Tishri 1 birth, see: Wierwille, Jesus Christ Our Promised Seed; Ernest Martin, The Star that Astonished the World].
+In the spring of his twenty-ninth year he went to Passover at Jerusalem (John 2:23).
+That fall, we believe Tishri 1, he would have turned 30 years old.
 The next Passover he would have been crucified, when he was 30 years old.

 So what happened to the years of Jesus’ childhood and adolescence, and his life as a young adult?
 Where are the records that fill in the gap in his life from age 12 (Luke 2:42) to adulthood?
 The Gospels give us little information about Jesus before he started his ministry.
 Edersheim writes: “We feel that the scantiness of particulars here supplied by the Gospels was intended to prevent the human interest from overshadowing the grand central Fact, to which alone attention was to be directed.
-For the design of the Gospels was manifestly not to furnish a biography of Jesus the Messiah, but, in organic connection with the Old Testament, to tell the history of the long-promised establishment of the Kingdom of God upon earth” (Edersheim, Life and Times, book II, p.
-145).
-What we do know is that Jesus was the son of a carpenter, and as the custom of the time was, was trained as a carpenter and became one himself (cp.
+For the design of the Gospels was manifestly not to furnish a biography of Jesus the Messiah, but, in organic connection with the Old Testament, to tell the history of the long-promised establishment of the Kingdom of God upon earth.”a What we do know is that Jesus was the son of a builder, and as the custom of the time was, was trained as a builder and became one himself (cp.
 Mark 6:3).

 “the son (as it was assumed) of Joseph.”
 Luke contains the genealogy of Joseph, tracing his ancestry through David via David’s son Nathan.
 In contrast, Matthew contains the genealogy of Mary and traces her ancestry through David via David’s son Solomon.
 Nathan and Solomon were full brothers, both being the sons of David and Bathsheba (1 Chron.
 3:5; cp.
 2 Sam.
 5:14; 1 Chron.
 14:4).
 The Gospel of Luke never mentions Mary for the simple reason that it is not her genealogy.
 Similarly, Matthew never mentions Joseph, the husband of Mary, because it is not his genealogy (the Joseph in Matthew 1:16 is the father of Mary, see commentary on Matthew 1:16).